How Does the Time to Expiration Affect an Option’s Gamma?

 This is because the option's value quickly transitions from being highly sensitive to price (at-the-money) to having a Delta near 0 or 1 (deep out-of-the-money or in-the-money).
 Far-dated options have lower Gamma, as they have more time for the underlying price to move.

-How Does Time to Expiration Affect an Option’s Delta?
+How Does an Option’s Time to Expiration Affect Its Theta Value?